Dashboards are a powerful forensic tool to create searches and view search results based on data available through a search.

 You can access available dashboards on the left nav.
 To see more dashboards, click in the Search box.
 (In the classic UI, find dashboards on the Dashboards menu on the main navigation bar, or in the Library.)

 What else do I need to know before I get started?

 Here are a few things to keep in mind about dashboards.

 Dashboards can be published and shared to leverage the data you've analyzed.

-You've saved Panels a Dashboard, and you'd like to enlighten others in your organization.
-Just publish the Dashboard to allow everyone to see what you've uncovered through your analysis.
+You've saved panels in a dashboard, and you'd like to enlighten others in your organization.
+Just publish the dashboard to allow everyone to see what you've uncovered through your analysis.